PhilDusseldorf/FachSpezII/README.md

 - `preparation`: the folder for project preperation like mockups or diagrams
 - `src`: the folder to maintain sources
-- `lib`: the folder to maintain dependencies
+- `lib`: the folder to maintain dependencies like sqlite

 Meanwhile, the compiled output files will be generated in the `bin` folder by default.

-## Dependency Management

-The `JAVA PROJECTS` view allows you to manage your dependencies.
-More details can be found [here](https://github.com/microsoft/vscode-java-dependency#manage-dependencies).